DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Original
 --------

-An image is copied into the ``original`` state before it will be redacted and go into the ``redacted`` state, so that a pre-redaction copy of the image is stored with the full provenance record of what steps the image went through up until the time of processing.
+An image is copied into the ``original`` state before it will be redacted and will go into the ``redacted`` state, so that a pre-redaction copy of the image is stored with the full provenance record of what steps the image went through up until the time of processing.

 Approved